segments-ai/segments-voxel51-plugin/README.md

 Current limitations:
  - Fiftyone datasets with 3D scenes are not yet supported.
 If you want to upload 3D pointclouds, please use [point cloud datasets](https://docs.voxel51.com/user_guide/using_datasets.html#point-cloud-datasets)
+ - You can't create a  `multisensor-sequence` Segments.ai dataset using this operator.
+Instead, you can create a dataset using the segments.ai web interface and use the plugin to setup your annotation task.

 ## Fetch annotations